Nutella 'riots' spread across France

 A member of staff at one Intermarché shop in central France told the regional newspaper Le Progrès: "We were trying to get in between the customers but they were pushing us."

-All of their stock was snapped up within 15 minutes and one customer was given a black eye, the report adds.
+All of its stock was snapped up within 15 minutes and one customer was given a black eye, the report adds.

-Similar scenes have been reported across France, with some being described as "riots"
+Similar scenes have been reported across France, with some being described as "riots".

+The hunt for discounted jars continued on Friday, with shoppers in a supermarket near Toulouse being handed just one each:

-Some 365 million kilos of Nutella is consumed every year in 160 countries around the world.
+Some 365 million kilos of Nutella, a hazelnut chocolate spread, is consumed every year in 160 countries around the world.

 It was created by the Ferrero family in the 1940s in the Piedmont region of Italy, which is famed for its hazelnuts.